virgili0/Virgilio/Topics/math-fundamentals.md

 Going through this would be sufficient to get all the remaining knowledge you need from a mathematical perspective, to understand most of the papers and code out there!

 Note:
-Chapter 6 is about Matrix Algebra, and it's indeed very good (like the rest of the book), but we're **very proud** of [**_Virgilio's official Matrix Algebra guide_**](https://github.com/virgili0/Virgilio/blob/master/NewToDataScience/MatrixAlgebra.ipynb), and we suggest you use both resources!
+Chapter 6 is about Matrix Algebra, and it's indeed very good (like the rest of the book), but we are **very proud** of [**_Virgilio's official Matrix Algebra guide_**](https://github.com/virgili0/Virgilio/blob/master/NewToDataScience/MatrixAlgebra.ipynb), and we suggest you use both resources!

 Moreover, Virgilio's guide to Matrix Algebra is an _interactive Jupyter Notebook_, with exercises included!